Consensys/quorum/docs/Privacy/Tessera/Usage/Interface & API.md

 Please note that communication between Quorum and Tessera are still via unix socket.
 This communication flag provides additional options for Tessera peer-to-peer communication.
 If gRPC is the option specified, please ensure the peers urls are provided with the appropriate ports.

 !!! info
-    gRPC as a protocol for peer-to-peer communication will be deprecated from Tessera version 0.10.2
+    gRPC as a protocol for peer-to-peer communication will be removed from Tessera version 0.10.2

 ---